the-argus/branding/README.md

 **About Me**

-I am a second year game design and development student at RIT.
-I know Python, C#, C, C++, HTML/CSS/JS, Nim, Rust, and last but not least: Zig my beloved 💕
+I am a third year game design and development student at RIT.
+I can write C++, C#, C, and Python.
+Nim and Rust are neat, too.
+Haven't written enough of them, though.

-I love open source tools because I like to customize everything.
-I currently use NixOS linux on all my computers (but Debian on my servers... 😔).
+Current favorite language is Zig.

+I am passionate about simple, sane software development tools.
+I make my variable names really long descriptions of exactly what the variable is.
+I hope everything is open source one day.